jhight/stash/README.md

     val accountId: Int
 )

-// uses an AES-256 cipher with a key managed by Android Keystore, by defaut val stash = Stash(File("test.stash"))
+// uses an AES-256 cipher with a key managed by Android Keystore by default val stash = Stash(File("test.stash"))

 // reads contents into profile